H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Dedicated constitutional and guard status endpoints are part of the target design described in this chapter and are being implemented incrementally.
 Until they are fully exposed, monitors and evaluators rely on the coordinator’s health reporting and on logs from barrier, watchdog, and evaluator services to audit whether core principles and guardrails are active in the running system.

-## 5.7 37 External Communication And Authority
+## 5.8 38-external-communication-and-authority.md

-# 37. External Communication Channels and Authority Boundaries
+# 38. External Communication Channels and Authority Boundaries

 This chapter describes how the system uses external communication channels, such as email and hosting platforms, and how authority over these channels is constrained by governance, identity, and safeguard mechanisms.
 The focus is on roles, limits, and recording practices rather than on specific credentials or configuration details.